phelps-sg/meso-alert/README.md

 make sbt-run
 ~~~

-To build and run the server in production mode in a staging environment (2), from the project root directory run:
+To build and run the server in production mode in a local environment (2), from the project root directory run:

 ~~~bash
 make docker-server-start